-Neural foraminal stenosis refers to the narrowing of the small openings between each vertebra in the spine, called foramen, which nerve roots pass through.
+Neural foraminal stenosis refers to the narrowing of the small openings between the vertebra in the spine which nerve roots pass through.

 A type of spinal stenosis, neural foraminal stenosis, does not always cause symptoms.
 But if a nerve gets compressed in the gap, this will be painful.

 Over-the-counter pain relief, such as non-steroid anti-inflammatory drugs (NSAIDs), may help, and doctors can prescribe medication that can modify nerve pain.

 - Nerve cells are part of the nervous system, and they carry messages to the brain from all over the body.

 - If a spinal nerve gets compressed, a pain signal is sent to the brain.

 - Symptoms can include pain that may depend on where in the spine the nerve has been compressed.